dlarocque/recipe-planner/README.md

 ## Search Button

-When the search bar on the recipe list page is opened and the keyboard is closed, the search bar remains open.
+ - When the search bar on the recipe list page is opened and the keyboard is closed, the search bar remains open.
-The search remains active until the text in the search box is cleared.
+ - The search remains active until the text in the search box is cleared.
+ - When a search is done and recipes are filtered, the incorrect recipe will be opened when a recipe is clicked.
+It will open the recipe at the position that that recipe would be in the original, unfiltered list.

 ## Settings page